simonguest/scratch-for-kids/Lesson3/Deckset/Lesson3.md

 # Today's Lesson

 - Variables
-- Operators
+- Using Operators and Conditionals with Variables
 - Lists/Arrays
-- (Spare time / 15 mins)
+- Lesson 3 Challenge!

 ---

-# What's a variable?
+# What's a Variable?

 ---